yemidada/desktop-version-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks you for checking out my repository
+Thanks you microverse for the opinion to opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>